Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Problem Statement

 \section{Problem Statement}

-Our goal is to design a library to evaluate unintended and intended interactions among ML defenses and risks.
-However, there are many challenges that make this evaluation difficult.
-Different risks may use different datasets, threat models, and implementations.
-Prior work shows even evaluation strategies are often flawed and inconsistent~\cite{carlini2022lira}.
-Thus, there is a need to standardize these differences to allow for a thorough evaluation.
+We aim to design a library that evaluates both intended and unintended interactions among ML defenses and risks.
+This is challenging because risks rely on different datasets, threat models, and implementations, and evaluation practices are often flawed or inconsistent~\cite{carlini2022lira}.
+Standardization across datasets, threat models, and evaluation protocols is therefore necessary to enable a systematic assessment of interactions.